Who I am?

 - iron and B12 supplements

 - valerian to help sleep

 Current treatment for MdDS:

-almost 2 years agoSix and a half years after a sailing trip I rock and sway.
+about 2 years agoSix and a half years after a sailing trip I rock and sway.
 Life is a constant struggle.

 Luckily I found a support group associated with the MdDS Balance Disorder Foundation where there are wonderful people willing to talk about their condition and offer hope to each other.
 They talk about the current research a lot!